Hand injury: Types

 3D medical animation still showing Arthritis infected hand.

 Arthritis of the hand is common in females.
 Osteoarthritis of the hand joints is much less common than rheumatoid arthritis.
-As the arthritis progresses, the finger gets deformed and lose its functions.
+As the arthritis progresses, the finger gets deformed and loses its functions.
 Moreover, many patients with rheumatoid arthritis have this dysfunction present in both hands and become disabled due to chronic pain.
 Osteoarthritis is most common at the base of thumb and is usually treated with pain pills, splinting or steroid injections.

 Carpal tunnel syndrome is a common disorder of the hand.
 This disorder results from compression of the median nerve in the wrist.
 Disorders like diabetes mellitus, thyroid or rheumatoid arthritis can narrow the tunnel and cause impingement of the nerve.
 Carpal tunnel syndrome also occurs in people who overuse their hand or perform repetitive actions like using a computer key board, a cashiers machine or a musical instrument.
 When the nerve is compressed, it can result in disabling symptoms like numbness, tingling, or pain in the middle three fingers.
 As the condition progresses, it can lead to muscle weakness and inability to hold objects.
 The pain frequently occurs at night and can even radiate to the shoulder.
 Even though the diagnosis is straightforward, the treatment is surgical decompression of the median nerve after deroofing of the carpal tunnel.

 Dupuytren's contracture is another disorder of the fingers that is due to thickening of the underlying skin tissues of the palm.
 The disorder results in a deformed finger which appears thin and has small bumps on the surface.
 Dupuytren's contracture does run in families, but is also associated with diabetes, smoking, seizure recurrence and other vascular disorders.
 Dupuytren's does not need any treatment as the condition can resolve on its own.
 However, if finger function is compromised, then surgery may be required.

 Ganglion cysts are soft globular structures that occur on the back of the hand usually near the junction of the wrist joint.
 These small swellings are usually painless when small but can affect hand motion when they become large.
 The cysts contain a jelly like substance and usually do disappear on their own.
 If the ganglion cyst is not bothersome, it should be left alone.
 Just removing the fluid from the cyst is not curative because fluid will come back in less than a week.
 Surgery is often done for large cysts but the results are poor.
 Recurrences are common, and there is always the possibility of nerve or joint damage.